0007ishav/Flutter_weather_android_app/README.md

 1. Flutter 2.0.0 or later
 2. Android Studio 4.1 or later
 3. A mobile device or emulator to run the app on
+4. An API key from the Weather API website

 **Installing**